 Politicians were quick to pounce on the study for obvious political gain.

 “It’s ridiculous that a male athlete should make more than a woman just because he’s taller, faster, stronger, has longer arms, larger hands, more developed muscles, is more skilled, is overall a much better player, and therefore brings in way more money.
-If that’s what basketgame rewards, then basketgame is sexist!”, proclaimed Beto O’Rourke to nobody in particular, as he stood on a table in a Waffle House and flailed his arms about wildly, desperate for attention.
+If that’s what basketgame rewards, then basketgame is sexist!”, proclaimed Beto O’Rourke to nobody in particular, as he stood on a table in a Waffle House, flailing his bony arms about wildly, desperate for attention.

 On his Twitter page, Bernie Sanders reflexively tweeted that “a corporation as wealthy as the NBA can afford to pay all of its workers at least fifteen dollars per hour!”, which was identical to about twenty other posts on his feed, with only the corporate name changed.
 When another user retorted that WNBA players do earn more than fifteen dollars per hour, and that wasn’t even the topic in the first place, the Sanders account quickly auto-replied that “Anyone earning that much needs to pay their fair share!”

-Not to be outdone, Alexandria Ocasio-Cortez, having received an alert on her phone that she had gone five minutes without embarrassing herself, rushed face first into the debate by declaring “The NBA and its lobbyists in Washington are the reason we have so much gun violence in this country!
+Not to be outdone, Alexandria Ocasio-Cortez, having received an alert on her phone that she had gone five minutes without embarrassing herself, rushed face first into the debate by declaring “The NBA and its gun lobbyists in Washington are the reason we have so much gun violence in this country!
 We need to ban assault weapons!
 The Second Amendment doesn’t mean you can have a machine gun!
-I’ve always stood up to the NBA and I will continue to do so!”
+I’ve always stood up to the NBA and the rest of the gun lobby and I will continue to do so!”